amper5and/node-google-voice/NextVersion.md

 This would also mean a change for the way scheduling works: It could be `GVClient.scheduler(options,eventCallback,scheduleCallback)` instead of the current `GVClient.scheduler(type, date, ..., eventCallback, scheduleCallback)`.  `options` would be the same type of object that is used in `GVClient.connect`

+Perhaps it should even be `GVClient.scheduler(options)`, where the callbacks are all given in the options object.
 ## Allow [YEAR, MONTH, DAY, HOUR, MINUTE, SECOND, MILLISECOND] in the scheduler
 Right now, the short-hand date Array uses `[YEAR, MONTH, DAY, HOUR, MINUTE]` in `GVClient.scheduler` and `GVClient.unschedule`.
 I think it would be good to allow drilling all the way down to the millisecond to be consistent with the level of control that the native `Date` object provides.